 - Preheat oven to broil.
 Line a baking sheet with parchment paper.

 - Cut each roll in half.
 Layer each half with 2-3 Tablespoons of black bean spread.
 For each sandwich: On 1 half of bread, add ½ cup of the mushroom mix and on the other half add ¼ cup Daiya mozzarella crumbles.
 Repeat with the rest of the rolls.

 - Place the 8 halves on a cookie sheet and broil until cheese melts and bread is somewhat toasted.
 Watch carefully.

-- Remove from oven and on each mushroom half, add 2 Tablespoons of picked radishes and garnish with 2 Tablespoons of cilantro.
-Place the cheezy bean half of the bread on top and slice in half.
+- Remove from oven and on each mushroom half, add 2 Tablespoons of pickled onions.
+Place the cheesy bean half of the bread on top.
+Serve warm.

 (The products above contain sponsored links to products we use and recommend)

 The nutrition information shown is an estimate provided by an online nutrition calculator and should not be considered a substitute for a professional nutritionist’s advice.